CompAndSave/hugo-decap-ti/content/posts/are-3d-printers-the-next-space-race.md

 tags: []
 ---

+## Exploring How Additive Manufacturing Is Shaping Innovation on Earth and Beyond

 After budget cuts sliced into some of NASA's programs, it might be that 3D printing could save the day.
 3D printing basically means using a printer to build a three-dimensional object.
 Printing has come a long way from dot matrix and bubble jet printers and is now on the brink of becoming a revolutionary industry that could change the way we manufacture everything, including satellites and rocket engines.

 ![source: gizmag.com](/blog/images/archive/2013/03/nasa-3d-printing.png)